59de44955ebd/WinSetupShell/README.md

 ## Network

-Network isn't started by default, so before you can use e.g. Firefox or FileZilla, you first have to initialize it, either by clicking on the network icon in the system tray or selecting `PENetwork` from the start menu, both do the same thing, they start `PENetwork`.
+Network isn't started by default, so before you can use e.g. Firefox or FileZilla, you first have to initialize it, either by clicking on the network icon in the system tray or selecting `Network` from the start menu, both do the same thing, they start `PENetwork`.
 If you are connected via Ethernet cable and DHCP is available, nothing else is needed, you should now be online.

-If you want to start network by default, add line `"%programs%\\PENetwork\\PENetwork.exe"` to JSON-like config file
+If you want to start network by default, add line
-`shell_data\app_data\startup.pson`.
+`start "" "%programs%\PENetwork\PENetwork.exe"`
+to the end of file
+`shell_data\userprofile\AppData\autoexec.bat`.

 ## Included applications (Freeware/Shareware/Trialware)
 - [7-Zip](https://www.7-zip.org/)